alsalafiyyah/alsalafiyyah.github.io/_posts/tafsir/hadiths/2020-09-01-hadith-on-stones-will-speak.md

 ---
 Shaykhul-Islam Ibn Taymiyyah (may Allah have mercy on him) said:

 **"The Jews are in fact awaiting the dajjal (false messiah), for he is the one whom the Jews will follow.
-Seventy thousand of the Jews of Isfahan wearing tayalisah (a kind of head covering) will emerge with him.
-The Muslims will fight them with him, to the extent that trees and rocks will say: “O Muslim, here is a Jew behind me; come and kill him.”** [^7]
+Seventy thousand of the Jews of Isfahan[^7] wearing tayalisah (a kind of head covering) will emerge with him.
+The Muslims will fight them with him, to the extent that trees and rocks will say: “O Muslim, here is a Jew behind me; come and kill him.”** [^8]

 ---
 [^1]: Imam Ahmad, vol. 2, pp. 67, 122, 131, 149, 398, 417, and 530, and vol. 4, p.
 217; Al-Bukhari, Fath-ul-Bari, no. 3593 and 2925; Muslim, nos.
 2921 and 2922; and Al-Tirmidhi, Al-Jami', no. 2237.